CyberArk Identity Release Notes

 ||

-This feature enables any federated user attribute to be mapped with any attribute of AD user or CyberArk Cloud Directory user.
+This feature enables any federated user attribute to be mapped with any AD user or CyberArk Cloud Directory user attribute.
 This enables more flexibility in linking the federated user account to an existing AD or CyberArk Cloud Directory policy service user account. |

 22.11 |

-Sign in APIs now support multiple identifiers |
+Signin APIs now support multiple identifiers |

 CyberArk Cloud Directory users can now sign in to CyberArk Identity with their email address or phone number.
 If an email address or phone number is used in multiple user accounts, signin will fail.